symfony/symfony-docs/guides/dependency_injection/overview.rst

 Tags, then, are a way to tell Symfony2 or other third-party bundles that your service should be registered or used in some special way by the bundle.

-The following is a list of the tags available with the core Symfony2 bundles.
+The following is a list of tags available with the core Symfony2 bundles.
-Each of these has a different affect on your service and many tags require additional arguments (beyond just the ``name`` attribute).
+Each of these has a different effect on your service and many tags require additional arguments (beyond just the ``name`` parameter).

 * assetic.filter
 * assetic.templating.php